Close-up of an Afghan Hound dog, with long, shaggy hair and a tongue sticking out, in black and white.

 VARÓN, a U.K.-based magazine, likened this portrait of a Saluki to the work of Richard Avedon.

-Brooklyn-born, San Francisco-seasoned, and now creating artistic, minimalist dog portraits in Sacramento.
+Brooklyn-born, San Francisco-seasoned, and now creating fine art dog portraits in Sacramento.

-I've been photographing dogs since 2000, when a promotional mailer featuring a pug by renowned dog photographer Amanda Jones ignited my passion for canine portraiture.
-She became both my mentor and inspiration.
+My journey with dog photography began in 2000, when a promotional mailer featuring a pug by renowned dog photographer Amanda Jones ignited my passion for canine portraiture.
+I became her assistant at her San Francisco studio that year, and learned the art of studio dog photography.
+She became both my inspiration and my mentor.

-After building a successful photography career in San Francisco—where I photographed both dogs and weddings, and was recognized as one of American Photo magazine's Top 10 Wedding Photographers—I relocated to Sacramento to raise my family.
-In 2022, I came full circle and created Dogs on Paper to focus exclusively on my first love: dog portraiture.
+I spent years building a photography career in San Francisco as both a wedding and canine portraitist (my logo featured a bride walking a pug dog!), for 10+ years, and was recognized as one of American Photo magazine's Top 10 Wedding Photographers.
+After a brief hiatus to raise my children, I came full circle in 2022 and created Dogs on Paper to focus exclusively on my first love — canine portraiture.

 — Ann Burgermyer, Dogs on Paper